EliasAamot/flex-ie/README.md

 * Improve interface (define a format for specifying how the job looks, read specification and act accordingly).
 * Add additional features.
 * Add support for relation extraction.
+* Verify that everything works with the feature extraction and vectorising pipeline.